General Thoracic Surgery at The University of Virginia

 In 1982, after completing his residency here at UVA, Dr. Irv Kron was appointed to the faculty by Dr. Stan Nolan.
 Dr. Kron graduated from the University of Pennsylvania and subsequently graduated from the Medical College of Wisconsin.
 He then trained in Surgery at The Maine Medical Center and in Thoracic Surgery at the University of Virginia.
 Dr. Kron succeeded Dr. Nolan as Chief of the Division of Thoracic and Cardiovascular Surgery and became the Program Director of the Thoracic Residency in 1993.
 Dr. Kron helped increase the national visibility of the Division and the Thoracic Residency program at UVA, and he developed a successful NIH-funded research laboratory where many residents and students have gained experience in Thoracic Surgical research.

 Dr. Kron has served on The American Board of Surgery, The American Board of Thoracic Surgery, The Thoracic Residency Review Committee (including serving as Chair), and NIH study sections.
 In 2002, Dr. Kron succeeded Dr. Scott Jones as Chairman of the Department of Surgery at the University of Virginia.
-Dr. Kron was elected the 91st President of the American Association of Thoracic Surgery from 2010-2011.
+Dr. Kron was elected the 91st President of the American Association of Thoracic Surgery and served in that role from 2010-2011.
 Dr. Kron received the prestigious Bakken Scientific Achievement Award for his scientific contributions in cardiothoracic surgery during the 51st Annual Society of Thoracic Surgeons in 2015.

 Dr. John Kern